idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 ## Solid properties

-All solid properties inherit from the `SolidPropertiesMaterial` base material class, which provides interfaces for all types of solid properties that might be desired, in addition to:
+All solid properties inherit from the `SolidPropertiesMaterial` base material class, which provides interfaces for all types of solid properties that might be desired.

-- Solid name: `solidName()`

 ## Thermal properties